danmen-DC/Active-Directory-Lab/README.md

 # Active Directory Lab
 ## Objective

 The Active Directory Lab aimed to create and configure an on-prem Active Directory Domain Controller and virtual network.
+After set up use powershell to use a script which will allow adding a large list of users to Active Directory.

 ### Skills Learned